rkyzk/ecopost-2023/README.md

 |23| user |bookmark posts | I can easily access certain posts later.| 2|

 ## Features in a Nutshell:
-Users can see lists of excerpts from
+- Users can see lists of excerpts from
--	featured stories
+1.	featured stories
--	posts published in the previous 7 days
+2.	posts published in the previous 7 days
--	most liked stories of all time
+3.	most liked stories of all time
--	posts written by them
+4.	posts written by them
--	posts commented by them
+5.	posts commented by them
--	posts bookmarked by them
+6.	posts bookmarked by them

-Users can read the entire content of published posts<br>
+- Users can read the entire content of published posts
-Users can search stories by title, authors and other factors<br>
+- Users can search stories by title, authors and other factors
-Users can sign up to become members<br>
+- Users can sign up to become members
-Members can like and bookmark posts<br>
+- Members can like and bookmark posts
-Members can leave comments on the posts<br>
+- Members can leave comments on the posts
-Members can write their own stories and publish them<br>
+- Members can write their own stories and publish them
-Members can edit and delete comments<br>
+- Members can update and delete their posts
-Members can update or delete their posts before publishing them<br>
+- Members can update and delete their comments

 ## Wireframes
 Wireframes for the app can be found [here.](https://wireframe.cc/pro/pp/873798723651976)